 Creating a good environment for wounds healing includes keeping it clean and removing dead tissues caused by trauma and loss of oxygen.
 This not only promotes healing and reduces infection but reduces odor as well.
 It is important to change the dressings as often as indicated and clean the wound with each dressing change.

 Debridement is a specialized skill that your wound care specialist performs.
 Debridement is the process for removing dead tissues and is important for several reasons.
 First, if dead tissue is present, it gives bacteria a place to grow, and this can lead to infection.
 Second, dead tissue slows the growth of healthy tissue.
 Debridement be as simple as using water or saline to wash dead tissues away.
-Sometimes topical enzymes or bio-surgical methods to “eat up” dead tissues are necessary.
+Sometimes topical enzymes or bio-surgical methods to "eat up" dead tissues are necessary.
 And sometimes using blades and tweezers are necessary to remove dead tissues.

 Prevent and Manage Infection

 Excessive bacteria in the wound bed can result in failure to heal, poor quality tissue, increased fragility and increased drainage.
 If a wound is not healing, a culture can identify whether there is a bacterial imbalance.
 If there is, it can identify which antibiotics are most effective for that type of bacteria.
 Your wound care specialist watches for signs of infection and works with your physician to prevent infection.

 Protect and Maintain Moisture Balance